Special Experience

 Kinton confections are colored to match the seasonal cloth on display in shops

 Afterward, enjoy the kinton alongside equally fresh matcha, both prepared by Nishizawa.
 Luxuriate in the slow moments and delight in the visual feast before you begin to eat and drink.
 Kinton is made with tsukune-imo, an uncommon tuber grown in Hyogo Prefecture’s Mount Tanba region and highly prized as a delicacy for its dense rich flavor.
+(The ingredients may be subject to change depending on the season.)
 If this kind of detail interests you, this tea time is a great chance to get your questions answered by Nishizawa himself.

 A moment for scrumptious tea and exquisite kinton